MarioDelgadoSr/DataVisual/README.md

 var data = [{name: "object1", value: value1, ...} ,{name: "object2", value2, ...}, ... }];
 ```

-* A glTF file loaded into the variable *visual* with *name* attibutes for the meshes that match the 'name' attributes for the data object;
+* A glTF file loaded into the variable *visual* with *name* attibutes for the meshes that match the *name* attributes for the data object;

 **Create a DataVisual object with the following syntax:**